noah-art3mis/intersect/README.md

 bm25 is is an industry standard algorithm for search. bm25 itself is a variation on tfidf. this uses the lucene method as it is the default of the bm25s package.

+can also add a reranker after the semantic search

+-   cohere rerank
+-

+measure how much time it takes to use a reranker and ebedding local and remote.

 lexical search. sparse vectors semantic search. dense vectors.